-The CO2 emission factors are country-specific and come from Fenhann and Kilde (1994).
-For LNG, however, the CO2 emission factor is estimated by the Danish gas transmission company, Energinet.dk, based on gas analysis data.
-For LPG, the emission factor source is EMEP/EEA (2019).
+The $CO_2$ emission factors for other fuels than LNG, LPG and diesel are country-specific and come from Fenhann and Kilde (1994).
+For LNG, the $CO_2$ emission factor is estimated by the Danish gas transmission company, Energinet.dk, based on gas analysis data.
+For LPG, the emission factor source is EMEP/EEA (2019) and for diesel, the emission factor is taken from IPCC (2006).

-The N_2O emission factors are taken from the EMEP/EEA guidebook; EMEP/EEA (2019) for road transport and non-road machinery, and IPCC (2006) for national sea transport and fisheries as well as aviation.
+The $N_2O$ emission factors are taken from the EMEP/EEA guidebook; EMEP/EEA (2019) for road transport and non-road machinery, and IPCC (2006) for national sea transport and fisheries as well as aviation.

-For all mobile sources, the emission factor source for NH_3 , PAH and PCB is the EMEP/EEA guidebook (EMEP/EEA, 2019).
-For BC the emission factor source is Comer et al. (2017) for sea transport and fisheries.
+For all mobile sources, the emission factor source for NH3, PAH and PCB is the EMEP/EEA guidebook (EMEP/EEA, 2019).
+For BC, the emission factor source is Comer et al. (2017) for sea transport and fisheries.
 The BC emission factors for the remaining inventory categories come from (EMEP/EEA, 2019).
 The heavy metal emission factors for road transport and other mobile sources originate from Winther and Slentø (2010).
 For national sea transport and fisheries, the heavy metal emission factor source is the EMEP/EEA guidebook (EMEP/EEA, 2019).
 For HCB the emission factors come from Nielsen et al. (2014).
 For civil aviation jet fuel, no heavy metal emission factors are proposed due to lack of data.